 … Just to name a few.

-Markhof Pro 2.0 is one of the best winter photography gloves for 2019 that don’t compromise on functionality or style.
+Markhof Pro 2.0 is one of the best photography gloves for MID winter conditions that don’t compromise on functionality or style.

 I wanted to give you background on Vallerret, so you understand why their products work specifically for photographers.